andrew-lozoya/nginx-ecs-otel-webserver-module/README.md

 - Tell NGINX to load the ngx_http_opentelemetry_module.so
 - Add the configuration of the modules to NGINX.

-Next, modify the `opentelemetry_module.conf` according to your use case by default the Dockerfile will build with configuration directives specific to the New Relic OLTP endpoint but you will need to be sure include your New Relic licnese key.
+Next, modify the `opentelemetry_module.conf` according to your use case by default the Dockerfile will build with configuration directives specific to the New Relic OLTP endpoint but you will need to be sure to include your New Relic license key.

 ```nginx
 NginxModuleEnabled ON;